 If you’ve just purchased a garden shed or are looking to buy a new one, our advanced guide to garden sheds is the perfect tool for you to learn everything you need to know.
-Find out how to build a shed base, all about insulation and so much more!
+This guide aims to provide useful information about all things shed based.

-Typically, a shed is a single-storey unit that most homeowners will have in their back gardens.
+Typically, a shed is a single-storey unit that you are likely to see in most homeowners back gardens.
 Sheds can vary in style, design, size and construction.
 From small metal structures to large wooden buildings with shingled roofs, you can pretty much find any shed to suit your garden and lifestyle.
 The main materials used for garden sheds are metal, wooden and plastic.

 These have different properties and are suited for different purposes.
 Wooden sheds are what spring to mind when you think of a garden shed, however, metal and plastic sheds are becoming more increasingly popular over time.
 Read our Shed Buying Guide for a detailed guide on choosing the right shed for your garden.